robot-dreams/portfolio/8-bit-breadboard-computer/README.md

 ## Modifications / Optimizations

-I made a few modifications / optimizations, that turned out to be extremely helpful.
-Some were based on various YouTube comments and Reddit posts, others were from me:
+I made a few modifications / optimizations; most of them were inspired by helpful YouTube comments and Reddit posts:

 - Used LEDs with built-in resistors, which saved a lot of space
 - Upgraded from a generic power supply to a much more reliable Apple one